nitanta/nitanta/README.md

 Backend inteaction: REST, GraphQL

-Interests: Basketball, IoT, AI, ML, AR
+Interests: Basketball, Blogs, Software architect

 <!---
 nitanta/nitanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.